Business Model Breakdown

 Where the Revenue Comes From

-Interest income from municipal bond investments (~100% of income)
+Tax-exempt interest income from municipal bonds (~100% of 'Net Investment Income')

 Why It Works (Competitive Advantages)

-- ✔Diversified portfolio of investment-grade New York municipal bonds
+- ✔Scale and access to a diverse portfolio of investment-grade municipal bonds

 Economic Moat: None